microsoft/devhome/docs/common/WindowOpenFolderDialog.md

-# Window open file dialog
+# Window open folder dialog
 Create a folder dialog to select a folder

 ## Methods